Record dynamics of evolving metastable systems: theory and applications: Mathematical backbone

 \subsection{\;\; Quake statistics in real data}

 In applications, the time series $\mathbf{S}$ will often be a physical signal describing pseudo equilibrium fluctuations, e.g. energy fluctuations at constant temperature.
 The sub-sequence $\mathbf{R}$ is not directly available as record signal, but is extracted from $\mathbf{S}$ by heuristically identifying the anomalous events, or quakes, leading from one pseudo-equilibrium state to the next.
 A statistical analysis is then used to ascertain if $\mathbf{R}$ behaves as the record signal of $\mathbf{S}$.
-To justify the mathematical approximations behind Eqs.~\eqref{exp_dist}, we consider $500$ series each comprising $5000$ independent Gaussian deviates with zero mean and unit variance.
-To create a time variable, time intervals between the adjacent elements of each series are drawn from a uniform distribution in the unit interval.
-The actual record sub-sequences of each stationary time series are extracted and analyzed statistically.
-Figure~\ref{fig:Rstat} shows that the log waiting times are exponentially distributed, as claimed.
-The insert shows that the average and variance of the number of records are nearly proportional to the logarithm of time, in fair agreement with Eq.~\eqref{mean_var}.

-Going back to physical processes, a spatially extended system with a finite correlation length can be treated as composed of $M$ dynamically independent domains, with $M$ proportional to the system's size.
+The analysis must consider the spatial structure from which the signal originates.
+A spatially extended system with a finite correlation length can be treated as composed of $M$ dynamically independent domains, with $M$ proportional to the system's size.
 If quakes within each domain are a record signal, their average and variance will both grow as $M\ln t$.
 Correspondingly, the logarithmic rate of quakes will be $r_{lt}=M$.
 In a time series comprising all quakes, the log-waiting times between successive events will mix inputs from different domains and their PDF will \emph{not} be given by $F_{\Delta{\ln t}}(x)=\exp(-Mx)$. \;\; Equation~\eqref{exp_dist} is only valid when the log-waiting times $\ln t_{k}-\ln t_{k-1}$ are constructed from quakes occurring in the same domain.
 If this spatial distinction is neglected, the time differences $t_{k}-t_{k-1}$ rather than the logarithmic time differences $\ln t_{k}/t_{k-1}$ will be exponentially distributed.
 This property allows one to estimate the domain size as the largest spatial domain from whose dynamical data comply with Eq.\eqref{exp_dist}, see e.g.~\cite{Sibani19}.